Life and Business Balance

 Maine’s islands and coastal communities have a high percentage of households that operate their own small businesses.
 While the national average of small business ownership is 22%, Maine is slightly ahead of that with 23%, and seven Maine islands and coastal communities have small business ownership at over 50%.
 (Waypoints 2018).

-As part of the Island Institute’s Island and Coastal Business Launchpad program, we can help you with everything from business startup and setup, funding, and how to manage the finite time you have to get everything done.
+As part of the Island Institute’s Island and Coastal Business Launchpad program, we can guide you through some of these hills and valleys, helping to bringing an integration of life and work that keeps your eye on your business and your family.
+We can help you with business start up and set up, funding, and how to manage the finite time you have to get everything done.
 Learn more here.

 What We Do